daisukeadachi/daisukeadachi.github.io/research.md

 ### [Adverse Selection and Moral Hazard in Corporate Insurance Markets: Evidence from the 2011 Thailand Floods](https://authors.elsevier.com/sd/article/S0167268122004371) (with Hiroyuki Nakata, Yasuyuki Sawada, and Kunio Sekiguchi).
 Forthcoming in the *Journal of Economic Behavior & Organization*.
 [Final working paper version](./assets/papers/Thai_insurance 221021.pdf).

 <p align="justify">This paper is the first empirical study on adverse selection and moral hazard in the corporate disaster insurance market.
 By constructing and examining a unique plant-level panel dataset on the 2011 Thailand floods, we overcome the general lack of data that has previously prevented a systematic study on the issue.
 By exploiting unexpected, large losses caused by a severe disaster, we find evidence of adverse selection for both property and business interruption insurance.
-Moral hazard, measured by impacts on recovery efforts, is also found for both types of insurance, albeit more salient effects for business interruption insurance.
+Moral hazard, measured by impacts on recovery efforts, is also found for both types of insurance, albeit more salient effects for business interruption insurance.</p>